charliecalvert/CloudNotes/Assignments/React/ReactBasics.md

 ## Turn it in

 Git add, commit and push your work.
-Create a branch called **ReactBasics**:
+Create a branch called **week01**:

 ```
 git branch ReactBasics